clcoffey/innershift.github.io/content/english/blog/25-11-25-Midlife-Crisis.md

 Your InnerShift is about embracing this moment, not resisting it.

-Through guided meditation, curiosity, and reflective practices, compassion and love for self we create a **safe space** for your nervous system to exhale.
+Through guided meditation, curiosity, and reflective practices with compassion and love for self, we create a **safe space** for your nervous system to exhale.

 > “What looks like a breakdown is often a breakthrough in disguise.”
 > — Anonymous